jcornaz/benimator/README.md

 ## Contribute / Contact

-Issues, pull requests are welcome.
+Discussions, issues and pull requests are welcome.

 It is possible to directly discuss with me (`Jomag#2675`) via the [bevy discord](https://discord.com/invite/gMUk5Ph)